Skip to main content

 style Tag

-The <style> tag is used to define CSS styles for elements within the HTML document.
+The <style> tag defines CSS styles for decorating elements within an HTML document.

 Usage

-The <style> tag should be placed inside the HTML <head> section.
+The <style> tag should be placed within the HTML <head> section.

-By adding CSS rules within the style tag, you can apply styles to various elements of the web page as shown below.
+By adding CSS rules inside the style tag, you can apply styles to various elements of a web page, as shown below.

-(Note: Detailed information about CSS will be introduced after the HTML course)
+Note: Detailed information about CSS will be introduced in a later HTML lesson!

 <!DOCTYPE html>